another-ai/stable_cascade_easy/README.md

 # stable_cascade_easy
-Text to Img with Stable Cascade, required less vram than original example on official Hugginface:
+Text to Img with Stable Cascade, required less vram than original example on official Hugginface(https://huggingface.co/stabilityai/stable-cascade):
 - 60 seconds for a 1280x1536 image with a nVidia RTX3060 with 12 GB VRAM
 # Installation:
 1. Install [Python 3.10.6](https://www.python.org/downloads/release/python-3106/), checking "Add Python to PATH".